-Then if you go with another financing source, you can choose to apply for a home equity loan or personal loan.
+Then if you go with another financing source, you can choose to request a home equity loan or personal loan.
 Use the loan to pay off your debts, then all you’ll have is that one loan to repay.

 Funding Life’s Expenses

 Getting your hands on the money you need to pay off emergency expenses, bills, home remodeling or even vacations is easier than ever.
-The internet makes it simple to shop around and apply for loans.
+The internet makes it simple to shop around and request loans.

 At Bonsai Finance, we work with a variety of lenders to find the right credit options for every borrower.
 This includes small personal loans, credit cards, and payday loans.
 No credit check is required, so if you have bad credit, this isn’t an issue.

 You’re approved based on your income and other criteria.
-If you need money in your hands quickly, apply now!
+If you need money in your hands quickly, request now!